-This shouldn’t come as a surprise to anyone anymore but I absolutely love being a part of the minimalist movement.
-When we first started downsizing over a year ago, I started seeking out other like-minded people.
-I read books, joined Facebook groups and watched tiny house documentaries.
-What I like to call The Minimalist Diet is really an entirely new, less stress way of living and I adore it.
-However, like I do with most things in my life, I found a way to add stress.
-Yes, the less-stress way of living, I made extremely stress-full.
-So how do you downsize and start minimalism with going overboard?
-How do you keep a clutter free home when you still have items you want to purchase?
+We are so fortunate to be alive during this awesome minimalist movement.
+When my family and I first started downsizing over a year ago, I started seeking out other like-minded people.
+I read books, joined Facebook groups, and watched tiny house documentaries.
+Yet doing all of this, it’s kind of hard not to panic.
+“Do I have too much?”
+“If I’m not living in a tiny house can I call myself a minimalist?”
+How do you downsize and start minimalism without going overboard?
+Is there a way to keep a clutter-free home when you still have items you want to purchase?
 I have the answer to all these questions.
 How you can create a peaceful, minimalist environment and still keep “stuff” in your life.

 Am I the only person this crazy?